Mowag

 Mowag military signals carrier (radio truck) from 1957.

 Mowag is a Swiss company founded in 1950, which develops, designs and produces armoured fighting vehicles for military applications in both land-only and amphibious configurations.
 These vehicles have gross vehicle weights ranging from 9 tonnes to 30 tonnes.
-In 2003, the company was acquired by General Dynamics, and is now known as GDELS-Mowag, part of General Dynamics European Land Systems (GDELS).
+Since 2003, the company belongs to General Dynamics, and is now known as GDELS-Mowag, part of General Dynamics European Land Systems (GDELS).